Robin350/My-first-scraper/README.md

 # My-first-scraper
 My first time using a web scaper.

-Scrapes http://books.toscrape.com and loads all the bocks in the page.
+Scrapes http://books.toscrape.com and loads all the books in the page.

 ## Run in local environment
 1. Install required dependencies (venv reccomended)